Slicer/preview.apidocs.slicer.org/README.md

 Documentation is automatically generated and pushed to the `gh-pages` branch configured as a [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) source.

-For more details, see https://github.com/Slicer/slicer-apidocs-builder
+The [slicer-apidocs-builder](https://github.com/Slicer/slicer-apidocs-builder) tool is used within a CircleCI build to checkout Slicer source code, build doxygen documentation and publish generated html pages.

+Each time a PR is submitted on https://github.com/Slicer/Slicer, the generated documentation is added to a folder named after the pull request and pushed to the `gh-pages` branch.

+The simple GitHub post-receive web hook handler triggering a CircleCI build is [github-circleci-trigger](https://github.com/Slicer/github-circleci-trigger).
+It is implemented as a Flask application hosted on a free heroku instance.

 ## Reset of `gh-pages` branch using TravisCI Cron Job

-Each time a PR is submitted on https://github.com/Slicer/Slicer, the generated documentation is added to a folder named after the pull request and pushed to the `gh-pages`.

-After some time, the amount of data exceeds GitHub [recommended size of 1GB][max_size].
+After some time, the amount of data published on the `gh-pages` branch exceeds GitHub [recommended size of 1GB][max_size].
 To cleanup the repository, a [TravisCI Cron Job][cronjob] associated with this project will be triggered weekly and will execute [gh-pages-reset.sh](./gh-pages-reset.sh) script.